 #1.
-Coffee grounds
+Coffee Grounds

-The smell of coffee grounds accidentally attracts natural BSF in the area.
+The smell of coffee grounds accidentally attract natural BSF in the area.
 So while feeding your larvae with this foodstuff, you may get a double benefit of attracting more BSF to the bin.
 As coffee grounds are steamed and heated, they are comparatively more sterile than the other feedstocks.
 The moisture of the grounds is also nice for the grubs.

 The downside to this, however, is that not everyone is a coffee drinker.
 If there's a coffee shop near your local area and they are having the grounds as waste, then it may be a good idea to ask for some from them.

 #2.
-Seasonal fruits/veggies
+Seasonal Fruits/Veggies

 In some places, growers feed the BSF with seasonal fruits and veggies.
 Or basically whatever is available in an abundance for cheap.
 This could be cheap watermelons, left-over dragon fruits, papayas, pumpkins, sweet potatoes, the coffee berries, etc.